bowang-lab/AMOS-MM-Solution/README.md

 `python Data/process/process_ct.py --json_in <PATH_TO_DATA_JSON> --nifti_dir <PATH_TO_DATA_DIR> --out_dir <OUTPUT_PATH> --workers <NUM_OF_WORKERS>`

 This needs to be applied to both CT-RATE and AMOS datasets, as well as the validation dataset.
-If you cloned the HuggingFace dataset repo inside the main `AMOS-MM-Solution` dir, then the script would be:
+If you cloned the HuggingFace dataset repo inside the main `AMOS-MM-Solution` directory, then the script for pre-processing the validation set would be:

 `python process_ct.py --json_in FLARE-Task5-MLLM-3D/validation/val.json --nifti_dir FLARE-Task5-MLLM-3D/validation/images --out_dir FLARE-Task5-MLLM-3D/validation/val_processed`

-for pre-processing the validation set.

 ## 2. Training